General Information Safety @ Sea Fun Stuff Resources

 Crew - Heavy, stationary objects used on shipboard to hold down charts, anchor cushions in place and dampen sudden movements of the boom.

-Current - Tidal flow that carries a boat away from its desire destination, or towards a hazard.
+Current - Tidal flow that carries a boat away from its desire destination or toward a hazard.

 Flashlight - Tubular metal container used on shipboard for storing dead batteries prior to their disposal.